Updated: Jan 26

-Imagine going on a vacation to return home leaving all the suitcases in the corner filled with clothes.
-Finally, you decide to unpack so you open up the suitcase and begin to unpack one thing at a time choosing the very thing on top until you work your way to the bottom.
-The more you unpack and place where it belongs the lighter the bag gets right?
+Imagine going on a vacation to return home, leaving all the suitcases in the corner filled with clothes.
+Finally, you decide to unpack, so you open up the bag and begin to unpack one thing at a time, choosing the very thing on top until you work your way to the bottom.
+The more you unpack and place things where they belong, the lighter the bag gets, right?
 Use this same technique with our emotions to process them.
 Sometimes out of nowhere, I will get a weird feeling.
-I would then sit there to feeling it, journal it out to release it, and meditate to understand the root.
-This is how I unpack.
+I would pause a moment to understand what is taking place and where it came from, journal it out to release it, and meditate to understand the root.
+That’s my way of unpacking.
 Understanding brings about healing we miss out on because we choose to stuff things and put them away.
 Our souls need organizing because they are cluttered.
-Clutter has a list of detrimental effects be it your space or your soul.
-If a cluttered office can bring on anxiety can you imagine what your soul is going through?
+Clutter has a list of detrimental effects, be it your space or your soul.
+If a cluttered office can bring on anxiety, can you imagine what your soul is going through?

 Our emotions affect our behavior.
-Sometimes getting to the root of emotions means to trace the lie that we believe caused the emotion.
+Sometimes getting to the root of emotions means tracing the lie that we believe caused the feeling.
 Emotions influence our logic and productivity.
 I recall finding out a guy I was dating was seeing someone else the entire time.
-Upon discovering that information my entire workday was thrown off.
-As hard as I tried to focus emotionally, I was all over the place.
-I had to dump in my journal 20 minutes at a time for at least 3 days to gain control that I had lost.
+Upon discovering that information, I lost the momentum to complete my daily task.
+As hard as I tried to focus, emotionally, I was all over the place.
+I had to dump in my journal 20 minutes at a time for at least three days to gain control that I had lost.
+That incident also revealed his thought process as well and how dark, emotionally, he was.
 Emotions determine how we treat others and can continue unhealthy cycles.
-When we do not heal, we create was to cover who we are.
-These ways are usually unhealthy and that my friend becomes a generational problem.
+When we do not heal, we create an identity to cover who we are.
+These ways are usually harmful, and that my friend becomes a generational problem.
 Take stock of your emotions and why you feel them.
 Master them, do not let them master you.

 My emotions mastered me for years.
-I going to work early one morning.
-My mind was so cluttered with yesterday’s emotions that I failed to see any of the traffic lights being red.
-Before I knew it I was at my destination and receiving tickets in the mail because I ran several lights.
+I was going to work early one morning.
+My mind cluttered with yesterday’s feelings that I failed to see any of the traffic lights being red.
+Before I knew it, I was at my destination and receiving tickets in the mail because I ran several lights.
 Autopilot is not the way.
-I was not mindful and I paid for it, literally.
-It could have been worse because I could have been involved in an accident.
+I was not mindful, and I paid for it, literally.
+It could have been worse because I could have caused an accident.
 At the time, I self-medicated with a ministry.
-I had my hands in a lot because indirectly I was taught to be faithful and do God’s work when I was leaking from broken glass.
-I tried running but I was labeled.
-I knew I needed help and I tried to voice that but I was shut down.
+I had my hands in a lot after being told I was unfaithful because I needed a break.
+There is an expectation to work and not heal in the church, which is why the majority leaks from broken glasses.
+I tried running several times, but I was labeled.
+I knew I needed help, and I tried to voice that, but my internal sufferings were minimized.
 I understand when people do not know they do not know.
 I discovered the healing and doing inner work via a dream and connecting with people via social media.
-My life has been changed by those connections.
+Those connections have changed my life.

 Therapy can help with managing emotions.
 Find someone who specialized in cognitive behavioral therapy (CBT).
-This helped me to grow as a person.
+This information allowed me to grow as a person.
 I even purchased books and studied this modality further.
+Now I am certified in CBT and helping others in ways I did not have.
 I also journal.
-Whenever they are nagging emotions taking place, I unplug to write it down and identify the source.
-My dreams have even shown me my responses to situations and helped to trace where this came from.
+Whenever there are nagging emotions taking place, I unplug to write it down and identify the source.
+My dreams have even shown me my responses to situations and helped to trace where it originated.
 A lot of my problems traced to my childhood and not being affirmed.
-For a long time, I believed the lie that I was not worthy and I should have been thrown out like the Wednesday trash.
+For a long time, I believed the lie that I was not worthy, and I should have been thrown out like the Wednesday trash.
 This belief system showed up in every part of my life until I healed.

 1. List problems or worries.
 Writing eases anxiety.

-3. Check common distortions at the door: Over-generalization, one bad situation means every situation will be this way.
+3. Check common distortions at the door: Over-generalization, one lousy situation means every situation will be this way.
 All-or-nothing thinking, there is no middle ground.
-It must be perfect or it’s a failure.
-Mental filtering, constantly focusing on the negative filtering out the positive.
-Jumping to conclusions, assuming how someone feels about you.
+It must be perfect, or it’s a failure.
+Mental filtering, continually focusing on the negative, filtering out the positive, jumping to conclusions, assuming how someone feels about you.

-4. Purchase an Emotion Journal: Identify emotions, discover what you can change, track your changes.
+4. Purchase a journal and use it daily: Identify emotions, discover what you can change, track your changes.